Schnueggel/wanamu-backend/README.md

 The frontend will be packed with Webpack and all client side javascript code will result in a single index.js file placed in `dist/app`.

 ### Typescript
-Its also possible to write typescript for frontend code makeing files with a `.ts` extension.
+Its also possible to write typescript for frontend code creating files with a `.ts` extension.

 ### ES6
- To use ES6 we inculded babel into the build process.
-Files that use ES6 features need the extension `es6.js`
+ To use ES6 we included babel into the build process.
+Files that use ES6 features need the extension `.es6.js`

 ## Tests
-The application get tested in two ways.
-To start all test you can use:
+The application gets tested in two ways.
+To start all tests you can use:

 `gulp test`